Ensuring CJIS Security Policy Compliance with Wasabi

 An immutable object cannot be deleted or modified by anyone—including Wasabi.
 Wasabi data immutability protects the integrity of CJI, mitigating the most common causes of data loss and tampering including accidental file deletions, viruses and ransomware.

 Wasabi customers typically interface with the Wasabi service using third-party file management applications and backup tools.
 To ensure CJIS Security Policy compliance, IT personnel must ensure the storage management tools and applications they use are configured to take advantage of Wasabi security features.
 For example, HTTPS must be enabled to encrypt data in transit.
 In addition, customers must encrypt all content and data (with the exception of surveillance, bodycam and dashboard cam video) prior to uploading it to Wasabi.
+Additionally, Wasabi gives you the option of where you store your data, so law enforcement agencies can select a U.S.-based data center of their choosing.

 Law enforcement IT organizations must also ensure they have strong security systems and practices in place to safeguard other elements of their on-premises and cloud-based infrastructure.
 The Wasabi storage service is typically employed as part of a larger public or hybrid cloud IT implementation that includes multiple compute, storage and networking components.